-A pre-existing condition is a sickness or injury for which you receive medical treatment, consultation, care or services (including diagnostic measures) or take prescribed drugs or medicines during the 90 days before your LTD coverage begins.
+A pre-existing condition is an illness or injury for which you receive medical treatment, consultation, care or services (including diagnostic measures) or take prescribed drugs or medicines during the 90 days before your LTD coverage begins.

-The plan will not cover any disability caused by, contributed to by or resulting from a pre-existing condition unless the disability begins after you have been covered under the plan for 12 months.
+The plan will not cover any disability caused by, contributed to, or resulting from a pre-existing condition unless the disability begins after you have been covered under the plan for 12 months.

-In determining whether a disability is due to a preexisting condition, Cigna will credit you for any time you were insured under the prior plan.
-If your disability is due to a pre-existing condition as described in this plan, but would not have been due to a pre-existing condition under the prior plan, Cigna will pay a benefit equal to the lesser of:
+In determining whether a disability is due to a pre-existing condition, New York Life will credit you for any time you were insured under the prior plan.
+If your disability is due to a pre-existing condition as described in this plan, but would not have been due to a pre-existing condition under the prior plan, New York Like will pay a benefit equal to the lesser of: